bogdantoader/mywebsite-detailed/content/_index.md

 the [Numerical Analysis Group](https://www.maths.ox.ac.uk/groups/numerical-analysis) and [St. Anne's College](http://www.st-annes.ox.ac.uk/home).

-My research is on grid-free compressed sensing/super-resolution and I am supervised by [Prof. Jared Tanner](https://people.maths.ox.ac.uk/tanner/) and [Dr. Andrew Thompson](https://people.maths.ox.ac.uk/thompson/).
+My research is on **grid-free compressed sensing/super-resolution** and I am supervised by [Prof. Jared Tanner](https://people.maths.ox.ac.uk/tanner/) and [Dr. Andrew Thompson](https://people.maths.ox.ac.uk/thompson/).
 The industrial parter for my research project is the [National Physical Laboratory](http://www.npl.co.uk/).

-Previously, I received a BSc in Computer Science and Mathematics from the University of Manchester and I worked for a total of three years in the software industry in London.
+Previously, I received a BSc in Computer Science and Mathematics from the University of Manchester and I worked for three years as a software developer in the financial sector in London.

 ---